Dances with Smurfs: Plot

 Gordon Stoltski, a third grader who reads the South Park Elementary morning announcements, is shot dead in a murder-suicide by a deranged jealous husband mistaking him for a truck driver with a similar name who had an affair with his wife, which the entire school hears due to it being heard over the intercom.
 During a memorial service at the gymnasium, guidance counselor Mr. Mackey announces the school will seek a replacement.
 Eric Cartman gets the job after sabotaging the efforts of a student named Casey Miller.
 However, during his first announcement, Cartman is very critical of the school and makes politically-charged accusations against student body president, Wendy Testaburger.

-Principal Victoria asks Cartman to stick to the script during announcements, but he accuses her of trying to silence him, and brings in the American Civil Liberties Union to ensure his freedom of speech.
+Principal Victoria asks Cartman to stick to the script during announcements, but he accuses her of trying to silence him, and brings in the A.C.L.U. to ensure his freedom of speech.
 Cartman's announcements are soon broadcast as the politically themed "EC" show on televisions placed in each classroom.
 On his set's chalkboard, he uses the first letters of an acronym to make keywords that he writes to spell out Wendy's intent to "kill Smurfs" which concerns Butters Stotch and some other students.
 When they confront Wendy, she states that she does not care about Smurfs, which further enrages the boys.

 Cartman starts selling copies of his book, What Happened to My School?, outside the cafeteria where Stan Marsh confronts him.
 Angry because of Cartman's outrageous sexual lies about Wendy in his book, Stan tries to convince Cartman to stop selling the books to no avail.
 Stan then goes to Principal Victoria and Mr. Mackey again, who confront Cartman, and force him to stop selling his books on school grounds.
 This upsets Cartman, who accuses them of turning the school into a "socialist horror-land", and insists he is leaving the school.
 The next day, however, he appears on his show and spins a portrayal of himself in blue face-paint and suspenders, having somehow found Smurfland, becoming part of Smurf culture and eventually falling in love with Smurfette.
 Cartman then claims that Wendy bulldozed Smurfland and slaughtered the Smurfs to get their valuable Smurfberries, the complete story of which he has chronicled in his DVD docudrama titled Dances with Smurfs.
 While it is obvious that the footage of Wendy was really of Cartman in disguise, Butters Stotch and a furious mob of students go to Wendy's house to confront her.
 Butters pees on her front door and demands that she go on Cartman's morning announcements show to answer his questions.